corwin-of-amber/jscoq/CONTRIBUTING.md

 We recommend that most non-trivial changes take place using pull requests.
-Any contributor can merge a pull request [including their own] provide the pull request:
+Any contributor can merge a pull request [including their own] provided the pull request:

 - has updated the `CHANGES.md` file,
 - passes Travis CI,
 - has at least one approving review from other contributor.

-Exceptions to this rule is when a review cannot happen due to lack of a second contributor with that particular expertise.
+This last rule should be considered soft; if a review doesn't happen in a reasonable amount of time, or you know what you are doing and need the change in, feel free to merge right away.

+We'd like to keep the development style agile, so in this project we much favor code development vs Pull-Request bureaucracy, and we are happy to merge imperfect code.

 We prefer GPG signed commits as well as `Signed-off-by` commits.